andrew-ie/streambuffer/README.md

 This is a simple library that allows you to take a stream of incoming objects, and group them into Lists, to allow them to be processed in batches.

-The public API is one method (in the class `dev.acrail.util.StreamBuffer`):
+The public API is one method (in the class `dev.acraig.util.StreamBuffer`):

     public static <V> Stream<List<V>> buffer(Stream<V> input, int minSize, int bufferLength);